okteto/okteto/README.md

 Local or remote.
 If you can run `kubectl apply` you can use Okteto.
 Our community uses Okteto in all major Kubernetes distros, from Minikube and k3s all the way to GKE, Digital Ocean, AKS, EKS and Civio.

-You can also use Okteto in [Okteto Cloud](https://okteto.com/), the remote development platform for Kubernetes applications.
+You can also use Okteto in [Okteto Cloud](https://okteto.com/), the best development platform for Kubernetes applications.

 ## Learn More
 - [How does Okteto work?](docs/how-does-it-work.md)